 Ideally, we request that you initially commit to at least one half day shift per week.
 CoCA is open Tuesday - Friday 10-5pm, Saturday 10-3pm and most shifts are within these hours.
-We also need help for our monthly late nights and quarterly opening events, both of which are a lot of fun.
-Availability during school holidays is essential.
+We also need help for events such as exhibition openings and public programmes.
+Availability during school holidays is a bonus, but not essential.
 As the roles require some lifting, carrying and reaching you will need to be reasonably physically fit.

 Hands-on experience working in a contemporary public art gallery